Saugeen Shores: Tourism

 Three other lighthouses have been designated under the federal Heritage Lighthouse Protection Act in 2012: McNab Point and both the Front and Rear Range lights at the Saugeen River Front.

 The TripAdvisor travel web site's users who have visited Port Elgin recommend the nearby MacGregor Point Provincial Park, the Saugeen Rail Trail walking/cycling route, the Brucedale Conservation Area with small camp sites, and the several nearby golf courses.

 The three top-rated attractions in Southampton according to TripAdvisor user reviews are the Southampton Board Walk (along the lakefront), the Bruce County Museum & Cultural Centre and the Southampton Art School and Gallery.
 The fourth on the list is the tour of Chantry Island Lighthouse.
-The site also recommends the canoeing and kayaking opportunities offered by Thorncrest Outfitters on the Saugeen River, the walking trail around Fairy Lake (downtown) and the various golf courses in the area.
+The site also recommends canoeing and kayaking opportunities on the Saugeen River, the walking trail around Fairy Lake (downtown) and the various golf courses in the area.

 Saugeen Rail Trail

 After the railways ceased to service the area, the tracks were removed and the beds were vacant and overgrown.
 According to the Saugeen RailTrail Association, the group of volunteers was formed in 1990 and convinced Port Elgin, Southampton and Saugeen Township to acquire sections of the then unused rail bed.
 Over the years, the bed has been developed as trails for walking and cycling.
 The trail connects Southampton and Port Elgin.
 The trail also connects to the 80 kilometre long Bruce County Trail Network which leads to towns such as Paisley, Walkerton, Mildmay and Kincardine.

 The trailhead can be accessed at River Street in Port Elgin, a few blocks north of the town centre and east of Hwy 21.
 There are other access points in both towns, some with parking.
 The trail is not groomed for cross country skiing during the winter but is used frequently for that purpose.
 Maps of the trails are available on the web site of the Saugeen Railtrail Association.